 District council members and the vice-mayor shall receive compensation in the amount of \$500.00 per month and the mayor shall receive compensation in the amount of \$1,000.00 per month.
 These payments shall be increased, but not decreased, by the Consumer Price Index (CPI) annually.
-Incoming council members shall receive starting compensation at the current compensation amount, as of the date of the commencement of their terms, reflecting cumulative CPI Consumer Price Index increases since 2005.
 Furthermore elected officials and authorized employees of the town shall receive reimbursement in accordance with applicable law, or as may be otherwise provided by ordinance, for authorized expenses incurred in the performance of their official duties